tenpy/tenpy/doc/intro/model.rst

 The :class:`~tenpy.models.xxz_chain.XXZChain` and :class:`~tenpy.models.xxz_chain.XXZChain2` work only with the :class:`~tenpy.models.lattice.Chain` as lattice, since they are derived from the :class:`~tenpy.models.model.NearestNeighborModel`.
-This allows to use them for TEBD in 1D (yeah!), but we can't get the MPO for DMRG on a e.g. a :class:`~tenpy.models.lattice.Square` lattice cylinder - although it's intuitively clear, what the Hamiltonian there should be: just put the nearest-neighbor coupling on each bond of the 2D lattice.
+This allows to use them for TEBD in 1D (yeah!), but we can't get the MPO for DMRG on (for example) a :class:`~tenpy.models.lattice.Square` lattice cylinder - although it's intuitively clear, what the Hamiltonian there should be: just put the nearest-neighbor coupling on each bond of the 2D lattice.